IXLESS/PathfindingSimulator/README.md

 # Pathfinding Simulator

 An interactive pathfinding visualizer implemented in **C++** using **SFML**.
-The simulator allows you to draw walls, generate mazes, and visually compare different pathfinding algorithms in real time.
+The simulator allows you to draw walls, generate mazes and visually compare different pathfinding algorithms in real time.

 ## Features